 Collins earned her Bachelor’s degree in Broadcast Journalism from the University of Mississippi.
 An exceptional student and influential role model on campus, she was the President of the Student Alumni Council, President of Student Spirit Committee, an Officer for the Kappa Delta Sorority and an Ole Miss Varsity Cheerleader, supporting Michael Oher—also an Ole Miss student—from the sidelines.

 As she prepared to accompany Michael to New York, where he was one of nine prospects invited to draft headquarters for the NFL, Collins sounded like a typical protective sister.
 “I’m a bit nervous,” she said.
 “I really don’t want him trucking off to some faraway place.”
 After Michael became a first-round NFL draft pick for the Ravens, Collins continued to support him with frequent visits to Baltimore, including supporting him in last week's Super Bowl where he and fellowRavens teammates finished with a dramatic win!

 Collins is currently on the Board of the The Making it Happen Foundation, dedicated to changing children’s lives through hope, love, and opportunity.
-At the podium, Collins takes audiences through her journey with Michael from fellow student to close friend, confidant, and ultimately, adoptive sister.
+At the podium, Collins shared her journey with Michael from fellow student to close friend, confidant, and ultimately, adoptive sister.
 She also contributed to the New York Times best-seller In a Heartbeat: Sharing the Power of Cheerful Giving.
-The book is the spring common reading for the APSU 1000 classes, and is available in the APSU Bookstore.
-Collins will sign books following her talk.
+The book was the spring common reading for the APSU 1000 classes.

-Manning Marable - National Leader in the Fields of African American and
+National Leader in the fields of African American and Ethnic Studies.